codepath/android_guides/Using-Android-Async-Http-Client.md

 }
 ```

-If you have previous Apache HTTP header import headers declared, you may need to change them from:
+If you have previous Apache HTTP header import headers declared, you may need to change these import statements:

 ```java
 import org.apache.http.Header;
 ```

-Change this line to match:
+Change this line to use:

 ```java
 import cz.msebera.android.httpclient.Header;